 Solar radiation in the ultraviolet (UV) and visible (VIS) regimes can break down chromophoric dissolved organic matter (CDOM), leading to the loss of absorbance (i.e. photobleaching) (Del Vecchio and Blough, 2002) and dissolved organic carbon (DOC, i.e. photomineralization) (Obernosterer and Benner, 2004) and the production of CO2 (Miller and Zepp, 1995), biolabile carbon (Kieber et al., 1989; Miller et al., 2002), and various biologically and atmospherically active trace compounds (Moran and Zepp, 1997; Liss et al., 2014).
-Photomineralization alone or combined with photochemically enhanced biomineralization has been demonstrated to be a major sink of DOC in rivers and lakes (Bertilsson and Tranvik, 2000; Obernosterer and Benner, 2004) and of terrigenous DOC in coastal and shelf waters (Miller and Zepp, 1995; Aarnos et al., 2012; Fichot and Benner, 2014).
-Many trace gases produced from CDOM-involved photoprocesses are supersaturated in natural waters (e.g. carbonyl sulfide, iodomethane, carbon monoxide), thereby contributing to their budgets in the atmosphere (Liss et al.,
+Photomineralization alone or combined with photochemically stimulated biomineralization has been suggested as a significant sink of DOC in many rivers and lakes (e.g. Bertilsson and Tranvik, 2000; Vähätalo and Wetzel, 2004; Cory et al., 2014) and a major sink of terrigenous DOC in coastal and shelf waters (Miller and Zepp, 1995; Aarnos et al., 2012; Fichot and Benner, 2014).
+Many trace gases produced from CDOM-involved photoprocesses are supersaturated in natural waters (e.g. carbonyl sulfide, iodomethane, carbon monoxide), thereby contributing to their budgets in the atmosphere (Liss et al., 2014).
+CDOM photochemistry therefore plays an important role in biogeochemical cycling of DOC and trace gases in natural waters (Mopper and Kieber, 2002; Zafiriou, 2002).